-- A link is a connection path between two objects. - Link represents an association.
+- A link is a connection path between two objects. - Link is an instance of an association.

 Messages

 - Each message between objects is represented with a message expression and small arrow indicating the direction of the message. - Note that multiple messages can flow. - A sequence number is added to show the sequential order of messages in the current thread of control.